getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 #### Install via CLI GPM

-* Navigate in the command line to the root of your Grav installation
+* Navigate in the command line to the root of your Grav installation.

 [prism classes="language-bash command-line"]
 bin/gpm install devtools